NBCUniversal International Networks: History

-The DreamWorks Channel was placed under the NBCU International executive vice president, lifestyle and kids Duccio Donati in August 2017.
+The DreamWorks Channel was placed under the NBCU International executive vice president, lifestyle and kids, Duccio Donati in August 2017.
 This paired the channel with E! international channels and NBCU lifestyle channel content.
 On 1 January 2018, NBCUniversal International Networks took over HBO Asia's role with DreamWorks Channel in Southeast Asia.

-Following NBCU parent company, Comcast acquisition of Sky Group in 2018, NBCUniversal International Networks took over the sales, marketing and distribution rights to Sky News outside UK and Ireland from Fox Networks Group International.
+Following NBCU parent company, Comcast acquisition of Sky Group in 2018, NBCUniversal International Networks took over the sales, marketing and distribution rights to Sky News outside UK and Ireland from Fox Networks Group, which was later dissolved in 2021.